-As shown in Table 4, DIP lenders charge a variety of fees.12 The upfront fee includes closing fee, issue discount, underwriting and arranger fee, structuring fee, agent fee, and monitoring fee.
+As shown in Table 4, DIP lenders charge a variety of fees.
+The upfront fee includes closing fee, issue discount, underwriting and arranger fee, structuring fee, agent fee, and monitoring fee.
 The annual fee is an annual charge on the entire commitment amount, and the commitment fee is charged on the portion of the commitment amount that is unused.
 Besides these common types of fees, lenders can impose an extension fee (charged when extending the loan maturity), an exit fee (charged upon exit or termination of a facility), and a default fee (charged if default occurs).

 The DIP-loan fees are also large relative to investment-grade loans outside of bankruptcy.
 The mean upfront, annual, and commitment fees are 104 bps, 35 bps, and 83 bps, respectively.
 In addition, DIP-loan facilities charge, on average, 6 bps in extension fee, 60 bps in exit fee, and 219 bps in default fee.
 In dollar terms, the interest cost for our sample firms is \$7.2 billion (constant 2019 dollars).
-To provide a perspective on these fees, note first that LoPucki and Doherty (2004) estimate legal and professional fees paid in bankruptcy to average 1.4% of debtors' prepetition assets.
-Using this percentage, the total upfront and annual fees paid by our sample firms sum to \$1.1 billion and \$229 million, respectively.
-With this, we estimate that the DIP-loan providers in our sample receive a total of \$8.5 billion in interest and fees.
+To provide a perspective on these fees, note first that LoPucki and Doherty (2004) estimate legal and professional often impose a floor rate on the reference rate.
+In situations where the reference rate is below the floor, the floor rate will serve as the reference rate.